What is a seborrheic keratosis?

 Key points about seborrheic keratosis

-- Seborrheic keratosis is a skin condition that causes growths on your skin.
+- Seborrheic keratosis is a benign growth on your skin.
 The growths are not cancer.
 Usually these growths only cause cosmetic problems.
 They are very common in older people.

 - These growths are dark colored and raised, with a waxy, warty look.